 How Long Does Food Poisoning Last?

-Food Poisoning last from 12 hours up to 72 hours in healthy people.
-However, food poisoning duration can vary significantly depending on the pathogen involved.
-For example, Campylobacter can several weeks generate food poisoning symptoms.
+Food Poisoning can last from 12 hours to 72 hours in healthy people.
+However, the duration can vary significantly depending on the pathogen involved.
+For example, Campylobacter can generate food poisoning symptoms for several weeks.

-See how long food poisoning last in healthy adults by average:
+See how long food poisoning lasts in healthy adults by average:

 Remember, these are just ranges.
 The severity and duration of food poisoning can vary widely based on factors like the amount of contaminated food consumed, the individual’s age and health status, and the specific strain of the pathogen.